-Now in its sixth year, LA:RISE is recruiting companies to join our Employer Partnership Program.
+Now in its seventh year, LA:RISE is recruiting companies to join our Employer Partnership Program.
 We seek companies that primarily need skilled entry-level talent and are open to hiring and supporting employees who have overcome challenges, such as opportunity youth and individuals who have been previously homeless or incarcerated.
 LA:RISE offers employers direct access to a local pool of well-trained and highly motivated candidates who are prepared for work—along with resources that help employees not only retain their jobs, but advance and thrive long term.

 Some previous and current LA:RISE employer partners are:

 To learn more about our employer partners, visit here.